Panel: The Council of Fifty Minutes

-A panel entitled “’We, the people of the Kingdom of God,’ the Mormon Alternative Political Order,” will provide legal, historical and religious studies perspectives on the Council of Fifty Minutes,” the first volume in the Joseph Smith Administrative Papers.
-For directions to the UVA Law School, see here.
+In conjunction with our 2016 Joseph Smith Lecture, a panel entitled “’We, the people of the Kingdom of God,’ the Mormon Alternative Political Order” provided legal, historical and religious studies perspectives on the Council of Fifty Minutes, the first volume in the Joseph Smith Administrative Papers.

-Richard Bushman has agreed to chair the panel and serve as commentator during the anticipated conversation with the audience.
+- Richard Bushman chaired the panel and served as commentator during the audience conversation

 The Council of Fifty was created by Joseph Smith in 1842 and, as described at the Joseph Smith Papers Project website, it was: